-Through a holding entity called Aevitas which was formed in 2013 and acquired by VivoPower in December 2016, VivoPower has two wholly-owned Australian subsidiaries, J.A.
-Martin and Kenshaw, VivoPower provides critical energy infrastructure generation and distribution solutions including the design, supply, installation and maintenance of power and control systems.
-The businesses are trusted power advisers to over 750 active government, commercial and industrial customers.
-Headquartered at Newcastle, in the Hunter Valley region of New South Wales, J.A.
-Martin and Kenshaw, are well situated to capitalize on a strong operating environment driven by growth in public and private sector investment in infrastructure, renewable energy, mining and healthcare.
+Through a holding entity called Aevitas which was formed in 2013 and acquired by VivoPower in December 2016, VivoPower has two wholly owned Australian subsidiaries, Kenshaw and Kenshaw Solar.
+Aevitas provides critical energy infrastructure generation and distribution solutions including the design, supply, installation and maintenance of power and control systems, including for utility scale solar farms.
+The businesses are trusted power advisers to government, commercial and industrial customers.
+Headquartered at Newcastle, in the Hunter Valley region of New South Wales, the businesses have operations across the Eastern-seaboard of Australia, and are well situated to capitalize on a strong operating environment driven by growth in public and private sector investment in infrastructure, renewable energy, mining and healthcare.

-With a gross regional product of more than A\$50 billion, the Hunter Valley region is Australia's leading regional economy.
-It has a multi-faceted economy and a skilled workforce, with traditional strengths in mining and advanced manufacturing complemented by fast-growing service, knowledge, and renewables sectors.
+The Hunter Valley region is the leading regional economy in Australia, contributing over A\$34.7 billion to the New South Wales economy and generating over 44% of the state's electricity needs.
+It has a multi-faceted economy and a skilled workforce, with traditional strengths in mining and advanced manufacturing complemented by fast-growing defense, service, knowledge, and renewables sectors.

-The Critical Power Services businesses have several core competencies, encompassing a range of electrical, mechanical, and non-destructive testing services.
+The Critical Power Services businesses have several core competencies, encompassing a range of electrical and mechanical services.
 In addition, the businesses are preparing to be responsible for delivering electrical services and infrastructure to support VivoPower's EV and SES offerings, including on-site renewable generation, batteries and microgrids, EV charging stations, and emergency backup power solutions.

-J.A.
-Martin Electrical Pty Limited
+Kenshaw Solar (previously J.A.
+Martin Electrical Pty Limited)

-J.A.
-Martin is a specialized industrial electrical engineering and power services company that has been servicing the largest commercial and industrial belt in Australia, the Newcastle and Hunter Valley region in New South Wales, for more than 50 years since its founding in 1968.
+Kenshaw Solar (previously J.A.
+Martin) is a specialized industrial electrical engineering and power services company that has been servicing the largest commercial and industrial belt in Australia, the Newcastle and Hunter Valley region in New South Wales, for more than 50 years since its founding in 1968.